LearnConsumer Goods

 The Blue Ribbon Era (1964)

 Phil Knight was a mediocre runner at Oregon.
 Bill Bowerman was his obsessive coach who ruined his wife's waffle iron trying to melt rubber.
 Together, they started selling Japanese shoes (Onitsuka Tiger) out of the trunk of a Plymouth Valiant.
 They weren't businessmen; they were track geeks.
 This authenticity is the seed of the Nike brand. **The Jordan Gamble (1984)** In 1984, Nike was a failing running shoe company.
 They threw their entire marketing budget ($500k) at a rookie named Michael Jordan.
 The NBA banned his shoes for being "too colorful."
 Nike paid the fines and ran the "Banned" ad.
-This moment shifted Nike from a sports brand to a **Counter-Culture** brand. **The D2C Pivot (2017-2025)** Under John Donahoe (tech CEO), Nike tried to become a software company.
+This moment shifted Nike from a sports brand to a **Counter-Culture** brand. **The D2C Pivot (2017-2024)** Under John Donahoe (a tech CEO with no footwear background), Nike tried to become a software company.
 They cut off thousands of retailers to own the customer data.
-It partially worked (Digital is now 26% of revenue), but it left the door open for competitors.
-In 2025, the story is about "Return to Sport" — refocusing on innovation rather than just digital channels.
+It partially worked, but it left the door wide open for rivals.
+The board pulled the plug: in October 2024, 32-year Nike veteran **Elliott Hill** came out of retirement to take the top job.

 The Problem: The "Middleman" Tax & Lack of Innovation